-- 8 Developer shall prepare and implement a Handback Transition Plan.
-In addition to the - 9 requirements described in Section 24.13 of the Agreement, the Handback Transition Plan must - 10 include:

-- A. Current status of Handback recovery Work, and expected status at end of Maintenance Period of Handback recovery Work; - 13 B. Remaining Useful Lives; - 14 C. Current MIS Architecture documentation; - D. MIS training protocols for ADOT personnel; - E. Inventory, location, and condition of any spares and materials on hand, and method of Handback of these items to ADOT maintenance yard; - F. Relinquishing any portions of the right-of-way used by Developer during the Maintenance Period in accordance with land use agreement(s); - 20 G. Punchlist protocol to begin Handback acceptance procedures with ADOT; - 21 H. Transition protocols for stormwater management and for "Arizona 811" locates responsibilities; - Document turnover for maintenance records; and - J. Final walk-through and acceptance. - In accordance with Section 24.13 of the Agreement, Developer shall submit a draft and final - 26 Handback Transition Plan to ADOT for approval in ADOT's good faith discretion.
+- 16 Developer shall prepare and implement a Handback Transition Plan.
+As provided in Section - 17 24.13 of the Agreement, Developer shall submit a Handback Transition Plan to ADOT for - 18 approval in ADOT's good faith discretion.
+In addition to the matters requirements described in - 19 Section 24.13 of the Agreement, the Handback Transition Plan must include: - A. Current status of Handback recovery Work, and expected status at end of Maintenance Period of Handback recovery Work; - B. Remaining Useful Lives; - C. Current MIS Architecture documentation; - D. MIS training protocols for ADOT personnel; - E. Inventory, location, and condition of any spares and materials on hand, and method of Handback of these items to ADOT maintenance yard; - 27 | F. Relinquishing any portions of the ROWright-of-way used by Developer during the Maintenance Period in accordance with land use agreement(s); - G. Punch listPunchlist protocol to begin Handback acceptance procedures with ADOT; - 30 H. Transition protocols for stormwater management and for "Arizona 811" locates 31 responsibilities; - Document turnover for maintenance records; and - J. Final walk-through and acceptance.

-27 501.2.5 Final Punchlist for Handback Requirements
+34 501.2.5 Asset Condition Score for Final Punchlist

-- 28 Approximately 6 months prior to the end of the Maintenance Period, ADOT (with the - 29 cooperation of and participation by Developer) will perform Surveillance and inspection of the - 30 Project for the purpose of establishing a Project Asset Condition Score for final punchlist.
-ADOT - 31 will also use the determination of Remaining Useful Lives to assist in preparing the final - 32 punchlist.
-Developer shall use the Project Asset Condition Score results and Remaining Useful - 33 Lives to schedule and perform Maintenance Services to ensure that the Project satisfies all the - 34 Handback Requirements at the end of the Maintenance Period, and in order to establish a - 35 punchlist of deficiencies that must be rectified prior to the end of the Maintenance Period.
+- No later thanIn accordance with Section 24.13 of the Agreement, Developer shall submit a draft and final Handback Transition Plan to ADOT for approval in ADOT's good faith discretion. - 37 501.2.5 Final Punchlist for Handback Requirements - Approximately 6 months prior to the end of the Maintenance Period, ADOT (with the cooperation of and participation by Developer) will use the then-current accepted Asset - 40 Condition Score Table and will conductperform Surveillance and inspection of the Project and - 41 create anfor the purpose of establishing a Project Asset Condition Score for final punchlist. - 42 Developer shall make the ADOT will also use the determination of Remaining Useful Lives to - 43 assist in preparing the final punchlist.
+Developer shall use the Project Asset Condition Score results and Remaining Useful Lives to schedule and perform Maintenance Manager and appropriate support staff available to accompany ADOT in the Asset Condition Scoring.
+Developer shall apply ADOT's Asset Condition ScoreServices to ensure that the Project satisfies all the Handback Requirements at the end of the Maintenance Period, and in order to establish Developer's Capital Asset Replacement Work and other actions for completing the final punchlist and satisfying the Handback Requirements a punchlist of deficiencies that must be rectified prior to the end of the Maintenance Period.

-36 501.3 REMAINING USEFUL LIFE AT HANDBACK
+501.3 REMAINING USEFUL LIFE AT HANDBACK

-37 501.3.1 Remaining Useful Life Requirements
+501.3.1 Remaining Useful Life Requirements

-- 38 Each type of Element listed in Table 501-1 must have an average Remaining Useful Life at - 39 Handback as required in these provisions, provided that for Elements in Ref. items 5.1, 5.2, and - 40 5.3 listed in Table 501-1, each individual Element must have a Remaining Useful Life at - 41 Handback as required in these provisions.
+Each type of Element of the Projectlisted in Table 501-1 must have an average Remaining Useful Life at Handback as required in these provisions, provided that for Elements in Ref. items 5.1, 5.2, and 5.3 listed in Table 501-1, each individual Element must have a Remaining Useful Life at Handback as required in these provisions.
+Table 501-1 of this Section sets forth the required Remaining Useful Life at Handback for each Element.